KentaGoto/process_kill/README.md

 # process_kill

-## DESCRIPTION
+## Description
 This code is an example of specifyed the process name (EXCEL.EXE, firefox.exe) and the number of processes (1).

+## Requirements
+- Windows
+- grep